-Factors That San Francisco Spousal Support Judges Consider
+Factors That Marin County, CA Spousal Support Judges Consider

 In considering a request for spousal support, also known as alimony, your judge is going to look at many different pieces of your lives and past relationship together.
 Keep in mind that if you are only looking for temporary spousal support while your divorce proceedings are ongoing, your judge will probably just use a general formula to calculate the amount.

 On the other hand, if you're looking for spousal support to continue after the divorce has been finalized, the judge will consider all the factors specified under by the state legislature in Section 4320 of the California Family Code.
 Those rules will require the court to determine:

 - The extent to which the earning capacity of each party is sufficient to maintain the standard of living established during the marriage

 - The extent to which the supported party contributed to the attainment of an education, training, a career position, or a license by the supporting party

 - Whether the supporting party is able to pay spousal support based on their earning capacity, earned and unearned income, assets, and standard of living

 - The length of the marriage